 The Company is financed by shareholders' total equity.
 The capital structure is reviewed on an ongoing basis.
-Based on recommendations of the Directors, the Company balances its overall capital structure through the payments of dividends, new share issues as well as the issue of new debt.
+Based on recommendations of the Directors, the Company balances its overall capital structure through the payments of dividends, new share issues as well as the lissue of new debt.

-As of 1 January 2016, the Solvency II Directive (2009/138/EC) came into force, introducing new riskbased, regulatory requirements that ascertain the level of the required regulatory capital to be held on the basis of the risks that the Company is or can be exposed to.
-Solvency II also sets out the approach to be undertaken in order to establish the amount of Solvency II own funds, namely by converting the Statement of Financial Position from an IFRS perspective to one where assets and liabilities are measured in line with their underlying economic value.
+As of 1 January 2016, the Solvency II Directive (2009/138/EC) came into force, introducing new risk-based, regulatory requirements that ascertain the level of the required regulatory capital to be held on the basis of the risks that the Company is or can be exposed to.
+Solvency II also sets out the approach to be undertaken in order to establish the amount of Solvency II own funds, namely by converting the statement of Financial Position from an IFRS perspective to one where assets and liabilities are measured in line with their underlying economic value.

-The Company's internal capital target is to hold the higher of 1.4 times the pillar 1 requirement or the requirement identified during the ORSA process plus a board approved buffer.
-On an annual basis, and having regard to the results of stress tests applied to projections over the three year planning period, the Board will consider whether a dividend should be paid to remit any surplus capital above this target to the Foundation.
+The Company's internal capital target is to hold the higher of 1.4 times the pillar 1 requirement or therequirement identified during the ORSA process plus a board approved buffer.
+On an annual basis, and having regard to the results of stress tests applied to projections over the three year planning period, the Board will consider whether a dividend should be pald to remit any surplus cap'tal above this target to the Foundation.

-The Directors were actively involved in the implementation of the Solvency II regulations, which are also highly embedded in the Company's operations.
+The Company's Directors manage the Company's capital structure and make adjustments to it, in the light of changes in economic conditions.
+The capital requirement of the Company is maintained in accordance with regulatory solvency and capital requirements of the insurance market in which it operates.
 Regular monitoring of the Solvency Capital Requirement ('SCR') and the Minimum Capital Requirement ('MCR') is considered crucial.
 To this effect, a Capital Management Policy, outlining the main drivers of the SCR, was put in place to address the procedures and controls in this regard.
 In the case of any identified breaches with the SCR and MCR, the Directors have put in place a capital plan aimed at ensuring that the Company will restore its level of own funds to one which covers both the SCR and MCR.